seanpm2001/Commit-Count-Milestones/CCM/100/README.md

 ## Projects that have reached 100 commits

-As of 2022, Thursday, August 25th, an uncounted number (at least 121) of my repositories have reached and/or surpassed 100 commits.
+As of 2022, Monday, August 29th, an uncounted number (at least 129) of my repositories have reached and/or surpassed 100 commits.
 They include:

 | Repository | Reached 100 commits on this date |
 |---|---|